 FAMILIES WHO EXPERIENCE HOMELESSNESS

 This WALK experience will illustrate what it’s like for a family with children experiencing homelessness in Appalachia.
 What does it look like to move into the Good Works Timothy House as a family?
 Can you bring pets?
 Do you have to share a room?
 Participants on this WALK experience learn about some of the complex issues and the hard choices families face when they are without a home.
-Families with children were encouraged to participate on this WALK!
+Families with children are encouraged to participate on this WALK!

 THE MISSION OF GOOD WORKS